GEOG 5001 - Research Design and Methods

 Course Code GEOG 5001 Course Research Design and Methods Coordinating Unit Geography, Environment and Population Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible GEST 5001 Course Description This course will provide students with a strong foundation in the conceptualisation and operationalisation of research, how to design a research project and 'hands-on' skills in the utilisation of different research methods.
 Students will be exposed to a wide range of research methods and will learn key principles of research design.
 Topics to be covered in detail include sampling, surveying, interviewing, case study analysis, focus groups, interviewing and analysing and presenting data.
 Intellectual and methodological debates will be discussed in order to assist students to develop informed opinions and a critical appreciation for other's research.
 The imperative for ethical research practice will be presented.
 Students will be equipped with the knowledge and ability to undertake methodologically sound, original research projects and will develop a set of transferable workplace skills.

 Course Coordinator: Dr Jennifer Bonham

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-- Develop understanding of cross cultural contexts and nuances/implications of cross cultural research
+- Show an understanding of cross cultural contexts and the nuances/implications of cross cultural research.

 University Graduate Attributes